hereya/hereya-cli/README.md

 ## `hereya down`

-destroy all packages in the project
+Destroy all packages in the project.

 ```
 USAGE